kevinfarrugia/react-recipes/recipes/lifecycle.md

 Class-based elements, on the other hand, afford more control.
 Besides being able to hold an internal `state`, you can define a handful of so-called _lifecycle methods_ with which to observe and direct the component's behavior in each of these three phases.

 Below we discuss each of the phases and the lifecycle methods relevant to them.
+For a more concise visual representation, see [this interactive diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).

 ## The Mounting phase